Snow White's Revenge

 Snow White's Revenge is a 2024 South Korean television series starring Han Chae-young, Han Bo-reum and Choi Woong.
+The series unfolds as a woman who becomes a writer and joins her enemy's company to seek revenge by writing a script about her enemy, who killed her father.
 It aired on KBS2 from June 17, to November 29, 2024, every Monday to Friday at 19:50 (KST).
-This marks Han Chae-young's first-ever regular appearance in a daily soap opera since she began acting in 2000; at the age of 43, she also played the mother of an adult actor for the first time.

 Synopsis

 Snow White's Revenge depicts the story of a woman who wants to own the world and another woman who risks everything for revenge.